eBay/tsv-utils/docs/ToolReference.md

 $ keep-header file1.txt -- sort -r | keep-header -- grep red
 ```

 `keep-header` is especially useful for commands like `sort` and `shuf` that reorder input lines.
 It is also useful with filtering commands like `grep`, many `awk` uses, and even `tail`, where the header should be retained without filtering or evaluation.

+`keep-header` works on any file where the first line is delimited by a newline character.
+This includes all TSV files, and the majority of CSV files.
+The CSV files it won't work on are those where the header line contains embedded newlines.